Gabriela Watson Aurazo

 Qiuchen Cao is a photographer and filmmaker living in Philadelphia.
 With a BS in broadcasting and communication, she made documentary films in China and is now working on fictional narrative films.
 During her first year at Temple, she made two short fiction films.
 The Cell Phone is a documentary-fiction hybrid focusing on the psychological pressure of a Chinese immigrant in the United States.
 To Save is a subtle depiction of the mental state of someone who is about to fall in love.
 She is now working on an experimental fiction film, I Don’t Speak English, about feelings of cultural difference.
 To see her work, visit her web site.

-Born in Laguna Beach, CA, Stephen received his Bachelor of Arts from the University of Southern California in Film and Television: Critical Studies, with a minor in Fine Arts.
-During his 31 years as a California resident, Stephen spent time working in the Hollywood Film Industry, the Aerospace Industry, and the Technical Ceramic Industry.
-His time outside of industry life involved creating and directing a Co-Op Art Gallery in Costa Mesa, CA for student and emerging artists, working as a freelance event photographer and videographer, and acting as the Operations Manager for an online video company based out of Los Angeles.
-In 2010 Stephen left California to take a position as the Visiting Digital Media Arts Professor at Cochise College in Southeastern Arizona.
-Stephen began pursuing his Masters of Fine Arts in Film & Media Arts at Temple University in the Fall of 2012.
-His work reflects the eclectic mix of his life experiences, and focuses on the visual aesthetic of narrative and documentary filmmaking.
+Born in Laguna Beach, CA, Stephen Crout received his Bachelor of Arts from the University of Southern California in Film and Television: Critical Studies, minoring in Fine Arts.
+During the three decades as a California resident, Stephen spent time working in the Hollywood Film Industry, the Aerospace Industry, and the Technical Ceramic Industry.
+Outside of corporate employment, Stephen’s artistic passions have involved: creating and directing a Co-Op Art Gallery for student and emerging artists in Costa Mesa, CA, working as a freelance event photographer and videographer, and acting as the Operations Manager for an online video company based out of Los Angeles.
+In 2010, Stephen left California to take a position as the Visiting Digital Media Arts Professor at Cochise College in Southeastern Arizona.
+And in the Fall of 2012, Stephen began pursuing his Masters of Fine Arts in Film & Media Arts at Temple University’s Center for the Arts.
+Categorizing himself a Visual Artist who works in a wide range of artistic mediums, Stephen’s most recent work reflects the eclectic mix of his life experiences: focusing on the visual aesthetic of mixed media, experimental narrative and documentary filmmaking.

 Madeleine Hunt Ehrlich